Overcoming relationship conflict and disconnection together

 Note:

-I pinky promise that if we aren’t the right fit or I can’t help you, I’ll refer you out.
+If we aren’t the right fit together or if I’m unable to assist you, I’ll refer you to someone who can.

 Questions?
 I’ve got answers.